LuisTorres262/Creating-a-Virtual-Machine/README.md

+8.)
+You should get a validation passed, then hit create.
 9.)
 Allow the Virtual Machine to deploy (This may take a few minutes).
 10.)
 The deployment should now be complete.